notchyves/PureBE/builds/android/Building.md

 This code has not been compiled and is in it's pure form.
 You can manually compile the code here, or download from [here](https://github.com/notJudahRR/PureBE/releases/).
+Uncompiled code may not be stable and we aren't responsible for any bugs in this version.